tetracorp/k240/docs/_posts/2022-05-24-cut-content.md

 - Cost: 3,000 CD (equal to Scout Ship)
 - Length: 13 m (equal to Assault Fighter)

-Here's what it would look like if you could build it (note that it uses the Assault Fighter wireframe):
+Here's what it would look like if you could build it (ignore the Assault Fighter wireframe being used as a stand-in):

 ![Orbital shuttle](../images/orbital-shuttle.png "Orbital Shuttle") {:.center}